 What is NetWorx

-NetWorx is a free and simple, yet powerful tool that helps you objectively evaluate your bandwidth consumption situation.
+NetWorx is a simple, yet powerful tool that helps you objectively evaluate your bandwidth consumption situation.
 You can use it to collect bandwidth usage data and measure the speed of your Internet or any other network connections.
 NetWorx can help you identify possible sources of network problems, ensure that you do not exceed the bandwidth limits specified by your ISP, or track down suspicious network activity characteristic of Trojan horses and hacker attacks.

 The program allows you to monitor all your network connections or just a specific network connection, such as Ethernet or PPP.
 The software also features an array of highly customisable visual and sound alerts.
 You can set it up to alert you when the network connection is down or when some suspicious activity — such as unusually heavy data flow — occurs.
 It can also automatically disconnect all dial-up connections and shut the system down.